programminghistorian/jekyll/en/lessons/getting-started-with-mysql-using-r.md

   LEFT(RTRIM('",entryUrl,"'),99),
   '",searchTermsSimple,"')",
   sep = ''
   )

-# optional - prints out the query in case you need to troubleshoot it
+# Optional.
+Prints out the query in case you need to troubleshoot it.
 print(query)

-# execute the query on the storiesDb that we connected to above.
+# Execute the query on the storiesDb that we connected to above.
 rsInsert <- dbSendQuery(storiesDb, query)

+# Clear the result.
+dbClearResult(rsInsert)

-# disconnect to clean up the connection to the database
+# Disconnect to clean up the connection to the database.
 dbDisconnect(storiesDb)

 ```
 Let's test this program:
 1. Run a SELECT statement and note the rows you have.